Paul Kieu

 Ashlee and Louis Michot have committed to raising their children to speak both French and English.

-Michot and her husband Louis, of the Lost Bayou Ramblers, have both striven to share their academic and artistic relationships to the French language with their children.
+Wilson and her husband Louis Michot, of the Lost Bayou Ramblers, have both striven to share their academic and artistic relationships to the French language with their children.
 “It was definitely harder than we really expected,” she said.
 “It’s difficult to teach a language that’s not your maternal language.
 We thought, we’re just going to speak French to them.
 But we live in an English society, and there are all these pressures around.
 But it’s a journey.
 I have a commitment to speak French with them every day, and to give them all their commands in French.
 But they’re definitely bilingual.
 They know it better than me!”

 A huge part of that success, she said, has come from her ability to homeschool them in their early school years and to spend every day with them, for which she credits her husband.
 “We definitely sacrificed a lot, but it was an urge of mine to spend this time with my children, to be a mama.”

-This maternal drive of Michot’s speaks to her larger veneration for womanhood, a prominent theme in her creative work and her exploration of what it is to exist in this Prairie des Femmes.
+This maternal drive of Wilson's speaks to her larger veneration for womanhood, a prominent theme in her creative work and her exploration of what it is to exist in this Prairie des Femmes.
 In studying the place’s name, she’s discovered a canon of stories––stories about women doing good work.
 “Women were here, taking care of business basically.”

 “The name of this place gave me a framework to make comparisons of Acadiana as a place that still venerates Mary and the physical Prairie des Femmes.”